sandialabs/shell-logger/CONTRIBUTING.md

-In the top-left of the page when creating an issue, use the drop-down menu to select a [description template](https://docs.gitlab.com/ee/user/project/description_templates.html) (~"Type :: Bug", ~"Type :: Design", ~"Type :: Documentation", ~"Type :: Feature", ~"Type :: Parent", ~"Type :: Question", ~"Type :: Refactor", or ~"Type :: Task").
+In the top-left of the page when creating an issue, use the drop-down menu to select a [description template](https://docs.gitlab.com/ee/user/project/description_templates.html) (~"Type :: Bug", ~"Type :: Discussion", ~"Type :: Documentation", ~"Type :: Feature", ~"Type :: Question", ~"Type :: Refactor", ~"Type :: Security", or ~"Type :: Task").
 Follow the instructions that appear in the template.

 ### Linked Issues